 When police encounters turn violent, which citizens face the highest risk?

-Data from 2013-2018 reveal that black men face a higher risk of being killed by police than any other racial or ethnic group.
+Data from 2013-2018 reveal that black men face a higher risk of being killed by police than any other racial or ethnic group (and it's not even close).
 A black man's risk of being killed by police is approximatly 1 in 1,000 over the course of the lifetime, which is about 2.5 times higher than the risk for white men (see figure below).
-For every racial/ethnic group in this study, men have a much higher risk of fatal encounters compared to women, and these patterns are quite pronounced, according to the study below (Edwards, Lee, Esposito, 2019).
+For every racial/ethnic group in this study, men have a much higher risk of fatal encounters compared to women, and these patterns are quite pronounced (Edwards, Lee, Esposito, 2019).

 "Lifetime risk of being killed by the police in the United States by sex and race–ethnicity for a synthetic cohort of 100,000 at 2013 to 2018 risk levels.
 Dashes indicate 90% posterior predictive uncertainty intervals.
 Life tables were calculated using model-based simulations from 2013 to 2018 Fatal Encounters data and 2017 National Vital Statistics System data."
 Original source: Edwards, F., Lee, H., & Esposito, M. (2019).
 Risk of being killed by police use of force in the United States by age, race–ethnicity, and sex.
 Proceedings of the National Academy of Sciences, 116(34), 16793-16798.

 This post features research from Frank Edwards, Hedwig Lee, Michael Esposito.
 Their analyses draw on data from the website Fatal Encounters, a national database managed by journalists and cross-validated with multiple sources.
 For more detail, feel free to view the authors' full open-access article at the link below: